robinmahieu/discourtesy/README.md

 app.add_plugin(__name__)
 ```

 First, the Discourtesy package is being imported and an application is being instantiated.
-Here, the application's ID, token and public key are being set.
+Here, the application's ID, public key and token are set.
 This information can be found in [Discord's developer portal][discord-developer-portal].

-Finally, the `beep` command is being created.
+Finally, the `beep` command is created.
 The callback provides the application instance and the interaction data, but neither is being used here.
 The file is being added as a plugin, which makes sure that the command is being registered properly.

-To start the web server, use an ASGI server implementation like `uvicorn`.
+To start the web server, use an ASGI server implementation.
+By default, [`uvicorn`][uvicorn] is included as a dependency in this package.

 ```sh
 uvicorn filename:app